tanner-johnson2718/3D_ToolChain/README.md

     * Need to make it so in backend, a single read from the socket may contain several API calls
 * Polish Doc
     * Actually update the block diagram
+* Bed trammig Bed X:.. not showing up with filter
+* //action heating bed not showing up with filter

 #### v2.0